wayofdev/docker-node/README.md

 ## 🧪 Testing

-Testing default image:
+To test the default image, run the following command:

 ```bash
 $ make test
 ```

-To test all images:
+To test all images, run the following commands:

 ```bash
 $ make test TEMPLATE="lts-alpine"